kashav/fsql/README.md

       $ fsql "SELECT name FROM ~/Desktop, ~/Downloads WHERE name BEGINSWITH csc"
       ```

-    - List all JavaScript files in the current directory (try running this on a `node_modules` directory, it's fast :sunglasses:).
+    - List all JavaScript files in the current directory that were modified after April 1st 2017 (try running this on a `node_modules` directory, it's fast :sunglasses:).

       ```sh
       $ fsql "SELECT name, size, time FROM .
-WHERE name ENDSWITH .js"
+WHERE name ENDSWITH .js AND time > 'Apr 01 2017 00 00'"
       ```

     - List all files named `main.go` in `$GOPATH` which are at least 1000 bytes in size.